Chris-Fortier/pickem/README.md

 ## Deployment

 1. Update master with the version you want to deploy either directly or my merging a pull request.
+2. Make sure you are on master and have pulled the latest.
-2. `git push heroku master` Push latest git commit to Heroku
+3. Run `git push heroku master` to push latest git commit to Heroku.
-3. `heroku open` to open the [heroku page](https://hawknation.herokuapp.com) in a browser.
+4. `heroku open` to open the [heroku page](https://hawknation.herokuapp.com) in a browser.

 ## Development Checklists